ig-emediplan/specification/README.md

 The aim of this repository is to be the home of specifications created and maintained by the IG eMediplan.
-Some specifications have been published as PDF as well on the [website](https://emediplan.ch/downloads/).
+Some specifications were earlier published as PDF on the website.
-These versions are superseded by the specifications in this repository.
+Those versions are superseded by the specifications in this repository.
 For historical purposes, they are included in the [legacy](./legacy) folder.

 ## Versions